Last updated on:

-If you put the best recumbent stationary bike up against other types of cardio machines, there are going to be differences.
+If you put the best recumbent bike up against other types of cardio machines, there are going to be differences.

-Recumbent bikes are designed for a cardio workout, whereas other machines, such as rowing machines, will do more for you than just shed weight and target a few muscle groups.
+Recumbent exercise bikes are designed for a cardio workout, whereas other machines, such as rowing machines, will do more for you than just shed weight and target a few muscle groups.

 Recumbent bicycle exercise provides a good workout and helps maintain a healthy heart and weight.

 Regardless of your current workout regimen, you should have at least one type of cardio thrown in the mix, whether that’s a treadmill or a spin bike.